GALDRABOK/Ranveer_Phase2/picoctf/Binary Exp.md

 ## Concepts learnt:

--In a 64-bit architecture (AMD64), local variables declared as long or pointers are typically 8 bytes wide (a Quadword or QWORD).
+- In a 64-bit architecture (AMD64), local variables declared as long or pointers are typically 8 bytes wide (a Quadword or QWORD).
 - When a program uses a standard input function like gets() or fgets(), it typically waits for a newline character (\n or0x0a) to terminate the input and start processing.